 Upper Division Writing Requirement.
-Passing the University Writing Examination with a grade of C(2.0) or better.
+Passing the University Writing Examination or completing one of the approved writing courses with a grade of C (2.0) or better.

 Major.
 A minimum of 33 upper division units to include a 15-unit specialization in one department and the remaining 18 units from among three additional departments.
 Students may specialize in anthropology, economics, geography, history, political science, sociology, or, under certain conditions listed below, Chicana and Chicano studies.
 The remaining 18 units must be taken from three separate departments other than the department of specialization.
 Students who specialize in anthropology, economics, geography, history, political science or sociology may take a maximum of six units in Africana studies or American Indian studies or Chicana and Chicano studies or psychology or religious studies or women's studies from courses listed below.